viccomx/basic_barcode_generator/README.md

 # Basic barcode generator
-Simple barcode generator for csv files
-Uses barbecue library ref. http://barbecue.sourceforge.net
+Simple barcode generator for csv files that uses barbecue library ref. http://barbecue.sourceforge.net

 Tries to get the CSV files in a given folder and process each of them.
 The generated bar codes are saved under the output folder.